cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/building-a-manifest-file.md

 ### Nginx

 - **cors**: Enable [Cross Origin Resource Sharing](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) - this will be taken into account when your Nginx configuration is reloaded.
-- **additional-build-arguments**: (_applies to Rack/Passenger stacks only).
+- **extra-build-arguments**: (_applies to Rack/Passenger stacks only).
 Additional build argument string to be added the nginx build.
 Note: if you require additional modules that themselves require specific source to be present, you should use a BEFORE_NGINX deploy hook to ensure that source is present.
 The following build arguments are currently always added: "--with-http_realip_module --with-ipv6 --with-http_v2_module" regardless of this value.
 - **perfect_forward_secrecy** (_deprecated_): Enable [Perfect Forward Secrecy](http://en.wikipedia.org/wiki/Perfect_forward_secrecy) - this will be taken into account when your Nginx configuration is reloaded.

 ```